lanl-aea/waves/docs/tutorial_00_scons.rst

    $ pwd
    /home/roppenheimer/waves-tutorials
-   $ scons -h | grep "Local Options:" -A 10
+   $ scons -h
+   scons: Reading SConscript files ...
+   Checking whether /apps/abaqus/Commands/abq2023 program exists...no
+   Checking whether abq2023 program exists...no
+   scons: done reading SConscript files.
    Local Options:
      --build-dir=DIR         SCons build (variant) root directory.
-Relative or absolute path. (default: 'build')
-     --unconditional-build       Boolean flag to force building of conditionally ignored targets, e.g. if the target's action program is missing and it would normally be ignored. (default: 'False')
+Relative or absolute path. (default: 'build') --unconditional-build   Boolean flag to force building of conditionally ignored targets, e.g. if the target's action program is missing and it would normally be ignored. (default: 'False') --print-build-failures  Print task *.stdout target file(s) on build failures. (default: 'False')

    Default Targets:

    Target Aliases:

-Without piping the ``scons -h`` command through ``grep``, you will see a lot of ``scons`` help output before your project help message.
+   Use scons -H for help about SCons built-in command-line options.

 The text shown in the sample code block above is the project specific help message(s) added in the previous step.
 The ``Default Targets:`` and ``Target Aliases:`` lists will begin to populate in the following tutorial.